How To Use Strong Verbs To Add Punch To Your Writing

 The word onomatopoeia derives from Greek.
 It means that a verb is formed from the sound it represents.

 In other words, the verb sounds very much like the action.
-These are very strong verbs because they are truly descriptive.
+These are powerful verbs because they are truly descriptive.
 As classes of verbs, these are particularly effective in fiction writing.

 The sound of thunder boomed and cracked across the night sky.